 To enter Recovery Mode when Samsung Galaxy S7 won't turn on, follow the instructions given below:

 The power, home and volume up button need to be pressed together and held for about 5-7 seconds like in the picture below.

 Once the Samsung logo appears on the screen, leave the power button only.

 Now, you will see the Recovery Screen with a list of options before you.

-Scroll down with the help of volume down key to reach “Wipe Cache Partition” and select it using the power button.
+Scroll down with the help of the volume down key to reach “Wipe cache Partition” and select it using the power button.

 Now you will have to wait for the process to get over and then select “Reboot System Now” as shown below.

-Part 6: Perform factory reset to fix S7 won't turn on
+Part 6: Perform a factory reset to fix S7 won't turn on

 Performing a factory reset or hard reset must be your last resort because this method deletes all content and settings stored on your phone.

 Note: Data backed up on Google Account can be retrieved by signing in, but other files get deleted forever so make sure you backup all your data before adopting this technique.